rutar-academic/rutar.org/content/writing/vim_session_management_an_introduction_to_fish.md

 ### Starting up existing sessions
 Fish functions are defined in the folder `~/.config/fish/functions` and corresponding completions in `~/.config/fish/completions`.
-Let's write the command to start up new sessions, which we will invoke with `v`.
+Let's write the command to start up new sessions, which we will invoke with `vs`.
 We want to accept the session name as an argument, and then check if the session file exists: if it does, open it; if not, terminate with a nice error message.
-In the file `~/.config/fish/functions/v.fish`, we define a function as follows:
+In the file `~/.config/fish/functions/vs.fish`, we define a function as follows:
 ```
-function v --argument session_name
+function vs --argument session_name
-    set -l sessionfile $V_SESSION_DIR/session_name.vim
+    set -l sessionfile $VS_SESSION_DIR/session_name.vim
     if test -f $sessionfile
         vim -S $sessionfile
     else